 Prerequisite: It is recommended that students achieve a C grade or higher in Year 10 English.
+Suggested Home Study: At least 3 hours per week.

 The EAL/D courses are designed for students who speak another language or dialect as their first or 'home' language.
 EAL/D focuses on development of the competent use of Standard Australian English (SAE) in a range of contexts.
 Through close study of language and meaning, students of the English as an Additional Language or Dialect General course explorehow learning in and through English language and literature influences their own and others' personal, social and cultural identities and thought processes.
 The EAL/D General course prepares students for a range of post-secondary destinations in further education, training and the workplace.